chitosai/acgindex/README.md

 acgindex
 ========

-source code of the backend supporting system of acgindex.us. i'm still working on it
+source code of the resource fetching system of acgindex.us. i'm still working on it.

 ### base/accounts.py
 	DB_HOST = ''